Who is this for?

 - Well-tested & production-ready

-- Can be added to existing brownfield projects and adopted incrementally
+- Can be added to existing brownfield projects and adopted incrementally, regardless of stack

 - WebSockets transport